School redistricting is the process of redrawing elementary school boundaries to balance enrollment and class sizes at each elementary school.

 At Norwin School District, student enrollment has been steadily increasing during the past ten years, which created a need for redistricting.

 On January 18, 2021, the Norwin Board of Education approved a new redistricting map for the 2021-2022 school year after considering several proposals from a volunteer Redistricting Committee.
-To view the approved map and streets listing, please see the links on this page, which include:
+To view the approved map and streets listing, please see the links in the enclosed navy blue navigation panel.

 The intent of the redistricting process was to develop a scenario that will be sustainable and will work well into the future.